 Qualitative market research focuses on generating in-depth, detailed explanations of the research problem based on the perceptions, experiences and behaviours of individuals or groups.
 Such insights are vital to businesses when trying to maintain an edge over their rivals.
 However, the Covid-19 pandemic is having a significant impact on qualitative research.
-Researchers must adapt their approach to ensure projects continue to generate valuable data.
+Researchers at market research companies must adapt their approach to ensure projects continue to generate valuable data.

 Impact of COVID-19 on Conventional Qualitative Methodologies